GerHobbelt/RE-flex/doc/index.md

 `reflex::regex_error::exceeds_length` and `reflex::regex_error::exceeds_limits`
 exceptions and silently ignores syntax errors.

-Likewise, the `reflex::Matcher::convert`, `reflex::PCRE2Matcher::convert`,
+The `reflex::Matcher::convert`, `reflex::PCRE2Matcher::convert`,
 `reflex::PCRE2UTFMatcher::convert`, `reflex::BoostPerlMatcher::convert`,
 `reflex::BoostMatcher::convert`, and `reflex::BoostPosixMatcher::convert`
-functions may throw a `reflex_error` exception.
+functions may throw a `reflex_error` exception such as for regex syntax error.
 See the next section for details.

 The `reflex::Pattern` class has the following public methods: